Friday, October 31, 2008

 This time, I purchased super-firm tofu.
 I got Sunrise Soyganic Organic Super-Firm Tofu, but a number of brands carry that variety-- Wildwood, Nasoya, Nature's Soy, Pete's Tofu...

-I marinated it overnight in a mixture of 2 parts soy sauce, 2 parts Chinese (toasted) sesame oil, and 1 part maple syrup.
-You have to cover the tofu (I cut the cubes in half) with the marinade, but you can refrigerate it in a covered jar and re-use it.
+I marinated it overnight in a mixture of 2 parts soy sauce (use Kikkoman Lite, which is low-sodium, if you wish), 2 parts dark sesame oil, and 1/2 to 1 part maple syrup (you could use brown sugar mixed with water instead).
+You have to cover the tofu (I cut the cubes in half) with the marinade, but you can refrigerate leftover marinade in a covered jar and re-use it.
 It will keep for several weeks.

 Then I smoked it with hickory wood chips for about 30 minutes, turning them over half-way through.
-But it is really good!
+It is really good!
 I just eat it plain, or in a sandwich , or on a cracker (chutney's good with it!).
 Mmm-mmm-mm!

 Enjoy!